zwrg/helpful-aids/readme.md

-# Collection of useful algorithms
+## Collection of useful algorithms written in JavaScript

 ### List of scripts: